 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) learning equipment.
-Appropriate lidded bins will be provided at strategic locations to enclose the hazard, i.e. potential COVID-19 contaminated waste, when the item used for cleaning is disposed.
-The following will be considered when assessing workplaces and workstations, however list is not exhaustive: Grouping adults and children in consistent distinct groups and avoid contacts between groups.
+(Yes/No) when assessing workplaces and workstations, however list is not exhaustive: Grouping adults and children in consistent distinct groups and avoid contacts between groups.
 Continuous review of layouts and activities.
 Seating pupils' side-by-side and have forward facing desks in classrooms and laboratories with the Teacher at the front of the classroom/laboratory.
 Use of prominent visual signs to make everyone aware of social distancing.
 Use of visual floor markings to help everyone keep to a safe social distance from one another.
 Adults to maintain 2-metres wherever possible.
 Regulating and managing traffic flow such as restricting or reducing numbers as well as applying one-way protocols.
-Only where it is not possible to move workstations further apart will consideration be given to people working back-to-back or side-to-side with other mitigating actions such as erecting physical screens or barriers to (Yes/No) separate them from each other rather than them working face- to-face.
+Only where it is not possible to move workstations further apart will consideration be given to people working back-to-back or side-to-side with other mitigating actions such as erecting physical screens or barriers to separate them from each other rather than them working face-to-face.
+Please don't be tooled with the use of personal protective gloves when sharing work equipment, hence the reason why they are not advised or encouraged in such

 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) NOTE: Please don't be fooled with the use of personal protective gloves when sharing work equipment, hence the reason why they are not advised or encouraged in such circumstances, that is, unless the activity/task/use is of a high risk, i.e. use of hazardous chemicals and substances that have the potential to cause skin irritations and/or burns.
+(Yes/No) circumstances, that is, unless the activity/task/use is of a high risk, i.e. use of hazardous chemicals and substances that have the potential to cause skin irritations and/or burns.
 Personal protective gloves may initially protect you from coming into physical contact with the disease however, the disease is a 'sticky' protein cell that will stick to the gloves and be transmitted elsewhere if the gloves are used for many other different activities/tasks over a prolonged period.
 For personal protective gloves to be effective in reducing the risk of infection and transmission, they must be disposed of safely and correctly into a lidded bin immediately after each individual activity/task/use and a fresh pair worn for the next activity/task/use.
-For example, sharing an item: Dispose gloves safely and correctly into a lidded bin immediately after sharing the item.
-Wear a fresh pair of gloves for cleaning the item.
-Dispose gloves safely and correctly into a lidded bin immediately after sharing the item.
+For example, sharing an item: • Dispose gloves safely and correctly into a lidded bin immediately after sharing the item. • Wear a fresh pair of gloves for cleaning the item. • Dispose gloves safely and correctly into a lidded bin immediately after cleaning the item.